 - Stay tall.
 Resist the urge to lean into the stretch and really extend your hip.
 Most people are too tight for this, trust me.
 You’ll end up stretch out the anterior hip joint and abdominals more than the hip flexor.

 - Make sure you incorporate a posterior pelvic tilt.
 Contract your abdominals and your glutes to perform a posterior pelvic tilt.
 This will give your the “true” stretch we are looking for when choosing this stretch.
 Many people wont even need to lean in a little, they’ll feel it immediately in the front of their hip.

 - If you don’t feel it, squeeze your glutes harder.
 Many people have a hard time turing on their glutes while performing this stretch, but it is key.

 - Guide your hips with your hands.
-I usually start this stretch with your hands on your hips so I can teach you to feel posterior pelvic tilt.
+You can also start this stretch with your hands on your hips so I can teach you to feel posterior pelvic tilt.
 Place your fingers in the front and thumbs in the back and cue them to posterior tilt and make their thumbs move down.

 - Progress to add core engagement.
 Once they can master the posterior pelvic tilt, I usually progress to assist by curing core engagement.
 You can do this by pacing both hands together on top of your front knee and push straight down, or by holding a massage stick or dowel in front of you and pushing down into the ground.
 Key here is to have arms straight and to push down with you core, not your triceps.